The simple and basic ingredients in this lentil and bacon soup combine to create an insanely tasty and simple soup that is both warming and filling!

 Lentil and Bacon Soup.

-I have just deleted the opening paragraph I wrote for this lentil and bacon soup because I found myself using a phrase that I find increasingly odious.
+I have just deleted the opening paragraph I wrote for this soup because I found myself using a phrase that I find increasingly odious.

 There was some wordy nonsense about his hearty soup being made from ‘humble ingredients’…